 One important piece of advice here is that for each setting you enable on the file optimization tab, test your site on incognito browser mode or use a VPN to check appearance and performance.

-If you’re optimizing for Core Web Vitals, running a few performance tests in PSI (Page Speed Insight) after each feature you turn on is important.
+If you’re optimizing for Core Web Vitals, running a few performance tests in PSI (Page Speed Insight) after each feature you turn on is essential.

 This will let you know if a feature has a positive or negative performance impact on your web page.

-In summary, you’ll want to go through the following features:
+In summary, you’ll want to go through the following features settings if you want to increase Core Web Vitals with WP Rocket:

-- Load JavaScript deferred – If you get the render-blocking warning in testing tools like page speed and Pingdom, this setting can help fix that.
+• Load JavaScript deferred – If you get the render-blocking warning in testing tools like Page Speed Insights and Pingdom, this setting can help fix that.

 Cache Tab